-Yesterday afternoon a real estate deal was consummated by which the Christensen Brothers become the owners of the old Ellerbeck property on State street between South Temple and First South streets.
-The consideration for which the property changed ownership is said to be \$13,800.
+JUDGE TIMMONY'S COURT.
+Yesterday and last night three drunks were arrested Owing to the recent existence of smallpox in the city fail the officers were at a loss to was consummated by which the Chrisensen Brothers become the owners of the old Eilerbeck property on State street between South Temple and First South streets.
+The consideration for which the property changed owner ship is said to be \$13,800.
 A payment has already been made and the deeds will the passed over within ten days.
-The Christensen brothers have for years been leading musicians and dancng masters in this city and they have for some time contemplated a plan to erect a handsome building in a suitable neighborhood to contain besides a fine ball room, a musical and rehearsal hall, fitted up with a stage and dressing rooms, smoking rooms, parlors, a kitch en and large and small banquet halls.
-The upper stories to be used for studios for artists and musicians.
-It looks very much as if Salt Lake will soon have an academy of fine arts.
+The Christensen brothers have for years been leading musicians and dancing masters in this city and they have for some time contemplated a plan to erect a handsome building in a suitable neighborhood to contain besides a fine ball room, a musical and rehearsal hall, fitted up with a stage and dressing rooms, smoking rooms, parlors, a kitchfitted up en and large and small banquet halls